-Guillain-Barré Syndrome is often triggered by a viral or bacterial infection; and according to Tanzanian doctors; from Muhimbili University of Health and Allied Sciences (MUHAS) and Muhimbili National Hospital (MNH), the novel coronavirus SARS-CoV-2 must be considered as a trigger for GBS.
+Guillain-Barré Syndrome is often triggered by a viral or bacterial infection; and according to Tanzanian doctors from Muhimbili University of Health and Allied Sciences (MUHAS) and Muhimbili National Hospital (MNH), the coronavirus SARS-CoV-2 must be considered as a trigger for GBS.

 In Tanzania, GBS has previously been described as a nervous system disorder among patients with HIV following diarrheal diseases or other respiratory diseases.

 Patients with GBS usually complain of a rapid-onset muscle weakness which is accompanied with changes in sensation, beginning in the feet and legs, and eventually spreading to the arms and upper body.

 Coronavirus Disease 2019 (COVID-19) must be ruled out by clinicians working at facilities where GBS can be diagnosed, the experts told MedicoPRESS.

 This comes after a case report of a 12-year old Tanzanian boy earlier in April published in the Pan African Medical Journal suggesting the importance of identifying GBS as a complication of a viral infection such as COVID-19 so that patients with such a condition can be treated promptly.